How do I apply?

 - Economics Department Brochure and Guidebook

-The Economics Department is housed within the Social Sciences Divsion and is not part of the Booth Graduate School of Business.
-Though there is a joint Economics/GSB Program; apply through either.
+The Kenneth C. Griffin Department of Economics is housed within the Social Sciences Divsion and is not part of the Booth Graduate School of Business.
+There is a joint Economics/GSB Program; applications are accepted through either program.

 What are the Department’s Areas of Research?